When you decide to start a website, one of the first important decisions you’ll make relates to which web hosting service you’ll go for.

 This diagram demonstrates the process a little more clearly.

-With a domain host, you can purchase a domain name and rent it for a subscription fee, in the same way that you rent server space from a web host.
+With a domain host, you can purchase a domain name and rent it for a subscription fee, in the same way that you rent server space from a website host.

 You can purchase a domain for your own website from domain registration services.